sanzaru/bleutrade_python/README.md

 The object will return a dictionary containing the JSON to work with in your program.
 For more information see: https://bleutrade.com/help/API

-**NOTE:** The module is written for python2 and will surely not run on python3.
+**NOTE:** The module is written for python version 2.7 and will surely not run on python 3 or versions below 2.7.
 A version for python3 will come later.

 ### Usage